How to generate Rake task

 end

-Now, once you have a starting point, write some code inside the Rake tasks.
-This way, you save some time creating the preparation code and can start with what matters.
+Now write some code inside the tasks’ body.
+This way, you save time creating the preparation code and concentrate on what matters.

-Let’s confirm that these Rake tasks are present and can be executed:
+Confirm that they are real and can be executed:

 $ rake -T | grep my_namespace